-Iranian sculptor Parviz Tanavoli shares his thoughts on women and jewelry.
+Prominent Iranian sculptor Parviz Tanavoli has shared his thoughts on the relationship between women and jewelry.

-Zanan-e Emrouz (Today’s Women) Magazine has run an interview by Maryam Omrani with Parviz Tanavoli, a sculptor, in its second issue out in July 2014.
-The interview looks into the development of Parviz Tanavoli’s artistic works with a focus on Saqqa Khaneh School of thought.
+Zanan-e Emrouz (Today’s Women) Magazine has run an interview, conducted by Maryam Omrani, with Parviz Tanavoli, an internationally acclaimed sculptor, in its second issue out in July 2014.
+The interview looks into the development of Parviz Tanavoli’s artistic works with a focus on Saqqa Khaneh school of thought.
 It also focuses on his entry into jewelry and ornament production, analyzing the sociological aspects of the decorative objects.
 The following is an excerpt of the interview and its lead:

 It is 6:00 p.m.
 June 5, 2014.
 I had an appointment with Parviz Tanavoli at his workshop located in his house in northern Tehran.
 I found a red-brick house with a yard awash with plants and sculptures which represent various periods of their creator’s artistic life. […]

 It is stormy out there and the sculptures in the yard are covered with dust and dried leaves.
 A sculpture dubbed Heech (Nothing) which has sneaked its bust out of the cage in a southern corner of the garden leaning against the wall draws my attention more than other sculptures that sit far from the workshop.
 The master and I sit on dust-covered chairs in the workshop and continue our chat for hours thanks to his warm and good temper. […]